Children (0-12 years) Equipment

 Specialist seating

-Some young slightly weaker children will need specialist seating that offers increased postural support.
-This may be provided (see Funding below) and can include:
+Some young slightly weaker children need specialist seating that offers increased postural support.
+This may be provided – see Funding below.
+Specialist seating can include:

 - specific head support and trunk support